 About our roasting process

 Our coffee roasting heritage dates back to our inception in 1984 when we formed the business and starting roasting coffee.
-Over the past 34 years we have been perfecting our blends, constantly reviewing and ensuring that we are providing our customers with the very best coffee.
+For over 35 years we have been perfecting our blends, constantly reviewing and ensuring that we are providing our customers with the very best coffee.
 It is this roasting heritage and experience, combined with the embracing of modern technologies and techniques, which have enabled us to continue to push the boundaries and provide unique, roasted coffees to our customers.